tongshuen/TOS-a-simple-and-free-operating-system-/README.md

 ## Instructions for use
 - Not guaranteed to be fully compilable/usable - recommended to test in VM first
 - Better suited for Live USB/CD than permanent installation
+- The kernel must be located between sectors 2 and 255.
+- The boot loader must be placed in the first sector.
 - Although it has been developed, it may be expanded in the future and strive to optimize it as a powerful system like Linux.
 ## Supported Commands
 - `help`